JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-11/entity-framework-repository-pattern-and-factory-pattern/index.md

 ```

-Next we define the `IRepository Interface` that all concrete repository class will use:
+Next we define the `IRepository` interface that all concrete repository class will use:

 ```csharp
 public interface IRepository<T> where T : class